pinax-network/substreams-sink-clickhouse/README.md

 ### Schema initialization

 _This step can be skipped.
 If so, the data will be stored as-is in the `unparsed_json` table.
 It should then be parsed by the user with ClickHouse's tools.
-See this [article](https://clickhouse.com/docs/en/integrations/data-formats/json#using-materialized-views)._
+See this [article](https://clickhouse.com/docs/en/integrations/data-formats/json#using-materialized-views) and [features/no-schema](#features)._

 Initializes the database according to a SQL or a GraphQL file.
 See [example schema files](#schema-examples).